-I was born in Windsor in 1988.
-My parents are an unlikely pair; imagine if a Victorian Music Hall actress and William Blake got together and you’ll be somewhere close.
-I have an older sister, Lucy Hounsom, who is a fantasy author.
+I was born in Windsor in 1988, and have an older sister, Lucy Hounsom, who is a fantasy author.
 (By complete and bizarre coincidence, our debut novels were published on the exact same day.
 Weird).

 Little known fact: I went to theatre school and acted professionally as a child.
 My first ever job was when I was nine, playing Elizabeth Hall in the RSC’s The Herbal Bed, directed by Michael Attenborough.
 I was in Harry Potter and the Prisoner of Azkaban (2004) but my biggest film role was probably playing Young Madame Giry in The Phantom of the Opera (2004).

-Although I had intended to pursue a career as a dancer or actor, when I was sixteen I changed my mind and decided to do A Levels instead, at The Henley College.
+Although I had intended to pursue a career as a dancer or actor, when I was sixteen I changed my mind and decided to do A Levels instead.
 It was one of the best decisions I ever made.
-I was massive nerd about the subjects I chose, and – thanks to the encouragement of my tutors – ended up applying, and being offered a place to study English at Newnham College, Cambridge.
+Thanks to the encouragement of my tutors I ended up applying to universities, and being offered a place to study English at Newnham College, Cambridge.

 My short stories have previously been published by Short Fiction Journal, My Weekly and Candis magazine, among others.